Practical steps to address RTS 6

 One area that warrants special attention is ESMA’s RTS 6.
 EU regulators began enforcement in January 2018 and firms are required to carry out their self assessments and validations annually.
 As we discussed in a blog post originally published in October 2019, this regulation covers a broad array of activities and it is wise to pay particular attention to these requirements as a guidepost to what is necessary to be in compliance with regulation down the road.

 Tenets of RTS 6

-MiFID II (Markets in Financial Instruments Directive) is a broad and deep updating of MiFID, which was promulgated in 2007.
+MiFID II (Markets in Financial Instruments Directive II) is a broad and deep updating of MiFID, which was promulgated in 2007.
 There are 28 Regulatory Technical Standards (RTSs) within MiFID II with RTS 6 addressing issues covering the specific requirements for investment firms engaged in algorithmic trading.
-Algorithmic trading is broadly defined so that only a small percentage of trades that are expressly executed manually are excluded from oversight.
+Algorithmic trading is broadly defined in RTS 6 so that only a small percentage of trades that are expressly executed manually are excluded from oversight.